 (b) the modified penalty was paid in respect of the prior alleged offence within the period of 5 years immediately prior to the giving of an infringement notice in respect of the present alleged offence.

-[Regulation 41 inserted in Gazette 11 Dec 1998 p.
+[Regulation 41 inserted by Gazette 11 Dec 1998 p.
 6603-4.]

 42. Form of infringement notice prescribed (Act s.
 99K(1))